 How To Become a Seller On Facebook Marketplace

-That is as far as pictures go, the next thing is to give the description of your product, a detailed description of your product should include its state (new or old), quality and other relevant information depending on the product.
+That is as far as pictures go, the next thing is to describe your product, a detailed description of your product should include its state (new or old), quality and other relevant information depending on the product.

-Now, put your price, a good idea is to check out other sites to know how much they sell that particular product, this will give you a better idea on the price to put, Facebook Marketplace is open for price negotiations, so feel free to increase your fee a little bit higher than the actual price in order to be on the safer side of the price bargain.
+Facebook Marketplace is open for price negotiations, so feel free to increase your fee a little bit higher than the actual price to be on the safer side of the price bargain.

 Lastly, as a seller, you may want to take screenshots of your transactions, not only will it help boost your reputation as a seller, some buyers will need enough proof that they are dealing with credible sellers.